SPH Online MPH Tuition & Financial Aid

 You’re making a great investment – we’re here to provide all the information you need regarding tuition and financial aid.
 To help you plan for your graduate education, take a look at the information we’ve laid out for you below.

 For more information on the Online MPH program, including how to apply for admission, please visit the BUSPH Online MPH page.

 The Online MPH consists of 6 modules for a total cost of $24,000.
 The program is completed 100% online for a total of 42 credits.
 You can find an overview of tuition and credits for each module below.

 You are only billed for direct expenses (tuition and fees) charged by the university.
-However, we encourage you to think about your budget for things like books, course materials, and incidentals and plan accordingly.
+However, we encourage you to think about your budget for expenses such as books, course materials, and incidentals so you can plan accordingly.
 We recommend budgeting between $350-$400 a semester for books and course materials.
 Please note that summer budget items are subject to change but tuition will remain the same.

 Federal Financial Aid